fredemmott/HTCC/README.md

 I make this for my own use, and I share this in the hope others find it useful; I'm not able to commit to support, bug fixes, or feature development.

-First, check the documentation links above; if you still need help, support may be available from the community via the #hand-tracking channel in [my Discord].
+First, check the documentation links above; if you still need help, support may be available from the community via the #help channel in [my Discord].
 I am not able to respond to 1:1 requests for help via any means, including GitHub, Discord, Twitter, Reddit, or email.

 ## License